Raising carbon tax rate, building talent pipeline: MPs suggest ways to further S'pore's green transition

 Impact of green transition on SMEs

-The GPC for Sustainability and the Environment had previously raised its concerns about how local businesses can survive and thrive as sustainability become more integrated into the global market.
+The GPC for Sustainability and the Environment had previously raised its concerns about how local businesses can survive and thrive as sustainability becomes more integrated into the global market.

 Ms Foo said while sustainability efforts among companies here have picked up, the lack of understanding of environmental sustainability and related concepts has been a barrier to galvanising strong action.